Simple Java Mail Features

 currentEmailBuilder.withRecipients(yourRecipient1, yourRecipient2...);

-// or add comma / semicolon separated addresses (without names)
+// Or build comma / semicolon separated recipient lists first

 String list = "twister@sweets.com,blue.tongue@sweets.com;honey@sweets.com";